 You already know just how important brushing your teeth is.
 You try to stress the importance to your child.
 It can, however, be a daily struggle to get your child to brush, and to do so properly.
 Your child might rush through the motions to get back to something more fun.
 They might put up an argument or evade you as best as they can.
-Sylvan Heights Dental is here to help make the process of brushing easier with brushing tips for your kids.
+At Sylvan Heights Dental, we are here to help make the process of brushing easier with brushing tips for your kids.

 Take Your Child Shopping